Austin Collaborative Divorce Attorney

 Collaborative Law Rules & Procedures

 The rules and procedures for collaborative law process are meant to maximize the likelihood of a positive outcome.
+There should also be a provision within the agreement that suspends court intervention while the collaborative law process is being used by the parties that are seeking divorce.

 - The agreement resulting from the collaborative process must be in writing